LFhase/GALA/README.md

 This repo contains the sample code for reproducing the results of our NeurIPS 2023 paper: *[Does Invariant Graph Learning via Environment Augmentation Learn Invariance?](https://openreview.net/forum?id=EqpR9Vtt13)*, which has also been presented as ***spotlight*** at [ICLR DG](https://domaingen.github.io/). 😆😆😆

 Updates:
-- [ ] Camera-ready version of the paper is updated in arxiv!
+- [x] Camera-ready version of the paper has been updated in arxiv!
-- [ ] Full code and instructions will be released soon!
+- [x] Full code and instructions have been released!

 ## Introduction